codr7/g-fu/v1/doc/doom_fire_kata.md

 ### Implementation
 Particles are represented using an array of bytes representing the green part of their color.
 Red is locked at 255 and blue at 0 to get a gradient of red/yellow colors.

-Since the particles have to be printed top to bottom eventually, yet calculated bottom-top; a pair of accessors are provided to allow 0-based bottom-top indexing.
+Since the particles have to be printed top to bottom eventually, yet calculated bottom-top; a pair of accessors are provided to allow convenient 0-based bottom-top indexing.

 ```
 (env fire (width 50 height 25